Chisanan232/multirunnable/README.md

 Package 'multirunnable' is a framework which could build a program with different running strategy by mode option.
 Currently, it has 4 options could use: Parallel, Concurrent, GreenThread and Asynchronous.

-Here's an example to do the same thing with multirunnable:
+Here's an example to do the same thing with it:

 ```python
 from multirunnable import SimpleExecutor, RunningMode